 Learn more about the tenant portal and how your tenants can use it to make online payments and submit requests here.

-Here you create the recurring charges, deposits, and credits needed to set up and run the lease.
+The rent tab is where you would create the recurring charges, deposits, and credits needed to set up and run the lease.

 This sets up a recurring rent charge which automatically adds charges to the Transactions tab of the lease on a set schedule.
 You can add multiple recurring charges and even set up future rent schedules.

-Frequency: Set how often the charge will occur.
+Select the Frequency of how often the charge for rent will occur.

-Add another charge: You can add additional charges as separate line items to the recurring rent charge, such as pet rent or parking.
+If you have other recurring charges you want to include, select Show Advanced Options and from here you can click + Add Another Charge to add additional charges as separate line items to the recurring rent schedule, such as pet rent or parking.

-Add another rent schedule: Creates a future recurring rent charge that will replace the previous recurring rent schedule as of the start date you choose.
-Use this to set up yearly rent increases for a multi-year lease.
+(Optional) You can schedule a Rent Increase by clicking on Schedule Rent Increase.
+This creates a future recurring rent charge that will replace the previous recurring rent schedule as of the start date you choose.
+You can use this to set up yearly rent increases for a multi-year lease for instance.

 When your tenant pays for these charges, the payment creates a deposit on the lease Deposits tab.
 If this is an existing lease and you've already collected the deposit, read this page on how to record a past deposit that you have already collected.